Dark era is sword-like,

 Operation Bluestar is the Indian government term for calling the Army to seal Panjab’s borders and invade the Sikh centers of learning and worship.
 As per the government’s White Paper, it did so for “controlling extremist, terrorist and communal violence in Punjab, providing security to the people and restoring normalcy.”

-Ghallughara is the Sikh term for a large-scale massacre, carnage or genocide connoting aggression and persecution.
-It originated in mid 1700s in Panjab.
+Ghallughara is the Sikh term for a large-scale massacre, carnage, or genocide, connoting aggression and persecution.
+It originated in the mid-1700s in Panjab.
 In 1746, Ghallughara was first invoked when 7,000 Sikhs were killed and 3,000 captured by Lakphat Rai and Yahiya Khan.
 In 1762, Ghallughara was invoked again when 35,000 Sikhs were killed by Ahmad Shah Durrani (popularly Abdali).
-Ghallughara is an integral part of the Sikh psyche and folklore, and 1984 genocidal campaign in Sikh parlance, is also termed 1984 Ghallughara.
+Ghallughara is an integral part of the Sikh psyche and folklore, and the 1984 genocidal campaign in Sikh parlance is also termed 1984 Ghallughara.

 Black lies are about selfishness.
-They are told when others gain nothing and the purpose is to get out of trouble and to gain something desired.
+They are told when others gain nothing, the purpose is to get out of trouble and to gain something desired.
 Red lies are about spite and revenge.
-They are driven by the motive to harm others even at the expense of harming oneself.
+They are driven by the motive to harm others, even at the expense of harming themselves.
 They may even be carved in blood.

 The red waters of Amritsar in the 1984 June Ghallughara vividly address the black and red lies in the Indian government’s white paper!

-There are many reasons that led to 1984: Rulers in Delhi were angry at Sikhs; feud since 1947 left Sikhs feeling they had been wronged in India; organized Sikh response against Indira Gandhi’s dictatorial Emergency; Sikh sense of betrayal culminated in solidified Dharam Yudh Morcha in 1982; and perhaps calculated lies for India to gain little but harmed the Sikhs more; to name a few.
+Many reasons led to 1984: Rulers in Delhi were angry at Sikhs; feud since 1947 left Sikhs feeling they had been wronged in India; organized Sikh response against Indira Gandhi’s dictatorial Emergency; the Sikh sense of betrayal culminated in solidified Dharam Yudh Morcha in 1982; and perhaps calculated lies for India to gain little but harmed the Sikhs more; to name a few.

 In respect of all those Sikh masses today, I regret to say that there is no use saying here, ‘No, no. Only a handful of people have been affected.’
 It is not the truth, let us be objective.
 We are living in India, we are not living in some other country, in a vacuum.
 We are living in a country, in a society where religion and religious sentiments and religious feelings and prejudices are a most powerful and potent factor.
 Now I am speaking I say all glory to you all good men of religion as an atheist.
 I am saying and I will understand.
 I should not be able to understand, you should be able to understand better that today a vast mass of the Sikh community, after what happened in Amritsar, in Golden Temple, has become so bitter, angry and hostile.
 Is it not a great pity?
 It will take a long long time to assuage these feelings ...
 Tomorrow, if the Army goes into a mosque or mandir, the same kind of reaction would go on among the Hindus and Muslims, you cannot avoid it.